any-docs/css/content/reference/selectors/_doublecolon_column/index.md

 ### Column-based carousel with scroll markers

-Expanding on the previous example, we will create scroll markers to enable direct navigation to different columns by applying a {{cssxref("scroll-marker-group")}} to the container and a {{cssxref("::scroll-marker")}} to each `::column` pseudo-element.
+Expanding on the previous example, we will create scroll markers to enable direct navigation to different columns by applying a `scroll-marker-group` to the container and a `::scroll-marker` to each `::column` pseudo-element.
 The HTML remains unchanged.

 #### CSS

-We create a scroll marker group with the {{cssxref("scroll-marker-group")}} property, placing the group after all the content:
+We create a scroll marker group with the `scroll-marker-group` property, placing the group after all the content:

 ```css live-sample___carousel-example
 ul {